dorybphp/LoLPerformanceScore/README.md

 ## Installation
 Follow these steps to install dependencies and run the project.
+Or jump to the "Demo" section and run the project via the original .ipynb (suggested).

 ### 1. Create a virtual environment
 Linux/macOS: